MangeshThakre/HTML-CSS-Project-3/Readme.md

 🙌 hey There I'm mangesh Thakre Wed Developer
 ##  What I've learnd form theis project

   After theis project I've more controle over position property
- - Also Gain
  - Learned to place the image inside the div whitout straching the image with object-position object-fit
 > #### This project took 3 hour to complete,